ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-78.md

 A mobile app wants to query patients, which participate in the Swiss EPR.

 ### Message Semantics
-The message semantics is the same as defined in [2:3.78.4.1.2](https://profiles.ihe.net/ITI/PDQm/ITI-78.html#2378412-message-semantics) with a restriction it thare are more than 5 matches.
+The message semantics is the same as defined in [2:3.78.4.1.2](https://profiles.ihe.net/ITI/PDQm/ITI-78.html#2378412-message-semantics) with a restriction if there are more than 5 matches.
 If there are more than 5 matches, the result should return zero matches.

 ### Message Example
 Query for a patient with name Muster and birthdate 1995-01-27.